Fayette County Marcellus Shale Permits 8/24/20 - 9/6/20

 Client: DYNEGY FAYETTE II LLC

-Authorization type: Major Facility Plan Approval New Source Performance Std
+Authorization type: Major Facility Plan Approval New Source

 Application type: Extension